FrancoPetosa99/secretWord/README.md

 ### JavaScript

 JavaScript is used to run all the game logic and handle elements on the DOM.
-The main logic is buildt on OOP.
+The main logic is buildt using OOP.

 ### SweetAlert2